28 Jan Building a strong lender – broker relationship

 Throughout the whole process, communication is also so key, and it works both ways especially when deals are time critical.
 It is important to work as a team by being open with the lender and for the lender, it is crucial that they provide detailed feedback to me about their position on a deal so we can ensure the highest chance of success.

 What is the biggest challenge you face when dealing with a lender?
-How do you overcome this?
+How do you overcome this to establish stronger broker-lender relationships?

 The greatest difficulty I face is when the deal transitions from the initial enquiry stage into underwriting.
 At the beginning, I often find that lenders get off to a quick start but when the underwriter takes over, there can be a noticeable slowdown in communication; we can be provided incorrect information at the enquiry stage which causes delays later on if the deal is later declined at underwriting stage.
 It is difficult to overcome this because the situation is out of our hands but as standard, we do a very thorough amount of due diligence on each client before the case is presented as an initial enquiry.
 This can assist in the speed and accuracy of the assessment which helps all parties.